Temi-Tory/IPM_Working/Info_Prop_Framework_Project/src/Working_Algorithms/Diamond Module Readme.md

 3. **Integration APIs** - Connect to external optimization tools

 This roadmap transforms your sophisticated diamond analysis framework into a comprehensive optimization and decision-support system while preserving all the mathematical rigor you've already built.

+The diamodn Module output's edge;ist also alows for you to create edgelist, outgoing_index, incoming_index, source_nodes, node_priors, edge_probabilities based on original graph which give esach graph as indivdiial tweakavble inputs to go into the recahbility and othe rflow modules

+This would ber a  module that user can extedn and add their own interpretation and optimization layers, allowing for domain-specific insights and recommendations.